History of Coffee: Where Did Coffee Originate and How Was It Discovered?

 The Mayor of Amsterdam gifted King Louis XIV of France a young coffee plant (4) in 1714, although the Dutch could not cultivate coffee trees in Holland, they could keep them alive in special greenhouses.
 This plant was protected in the Royal Botanical Gardens of Paris.

 A captain of the French Navy, Gabriel Mathieu de Clieu was stationed in Martinique but happened to be visiting Paris.
-It’s unclear whether he ended up stealing clippings from King Louie’s [secured] coffee tree or if King Louie himself gave order for de Clieu to establish a coffee plantation in Martinique.
+It’s unclear whether he ended up stealing clippings from King Louie’s [secured] coffee tree or if King Louie himself gave orders for de Clieu to establish a coffee plantation in Martinique.

 Regardless, de Clieu took his clippings and set sail for the Caribbean, which happened to have the ideal coffee growing conditions.